Adroiti/docs-for-code-review-tools/RuboCop/Style-MultipleComparison.md

 ## Description

-This cop checks against comparing a variable with multiple items, where `Array#include?` could be used instead to avoid code repetition.
+This rule checks against comparing a variable with multiple items, where `Array#include?` could be used instead to avoid code repetition.

-### Example
+## Examples

 ```ruby
 # bad